FunctionLab/HeartENN-models/README.md

 Note that the HeartENN chromatin profile names do not specify mouse vs human, so you could update the `hdf` and `mdf` column names to distinguish between the two if desired.

-The 'HeartENN score' is the max `abs_diff` value for each variant.
+The 'HeartENN score' is the max `abs_diff` value across all chromatin features for each variant.

 ## Run model evaluation
 - You will need to download hg19 and mm9 FASTA files and specify these paths (depending on which HeartENN model you run the evaluation on) as input to the `eval_cli.py` script.